 - Wet thoroughly once all the papers are down where you want them.

 - Cover them with stones, bricks, or mulch.
-Not only does this make the bed look attractive, but it also helps get the newspaper started on decomposing.
+Not only does this make the bed look attractive, but it also helps get the newspaper to start decomposing.
 The weight of the stuff on top will also keep it in place.

 - Check on it every two weeks and replace it as needed.
 Daily watering and insect activity can speed up the decomposition rate.
 Replacing it is as easy as removing the mulch and putting down more papers.

 Landscape Fabric vs Newspaper

 Another product that works like newspapers for killing weeds in your garden is landscape fabric (LF).

 The fabric is a woven material typically made from polypropylene, a type of plastic.
 So, how does it compare to newspaper?